-We are carrying out a trial involving people with presbyopia (aged between 35 and 65 years), who have been identified through vision screening programme which is currently underway in Shahjahanpur and Lakhimpur Kheri districts, Uttar Pradesh, India.
+We are carrying out a trial involving people with presbyopia (aged between 35 and 65 years), who have been identified through a vision screening programme which is currently underway in Kisii County, Kenya (with additional recruitment from the neighbouring Bomet County, ifneeded).
 In this trial half of the participants will receive glasses immediately, while the other half will receive glasses at the end of the trial (in two years).
 Participants will be allocated to one of the two groups at random.
-The main outcomes we are interested in are (1) the amount the household consumes (on average) over one year; and (2) vision related quality of life.
+The main outcomes we are interested in are (1) the amount the household consumes (on average) over one year; and (2) quality of life connected to vision.
 These outcomes will be measured at the beginning of the study, and after 1 and 2 years follow-up, to assess for changes over time.
-If glasses are found to improve household consumption and quality of life, this information could encourage funding to improve access to eyeglasses within India and in other LMICs. .
+If glasses are found to improve household consumption and quality of life, this information could encourage funding to improve access to eyeglasses within Kenya and in other LMICs.